 Past Due Table

-The past due table gives a more in-depth look at the amount past due.
+The past due table is one of the calculated reports inside of a loan.
+It gives a more in-depth look at the amount past due.
 It breaks the amount down by dates when amounts came due, so you can see a breakdown of when payments came due by date and what portion of those payments is still due on the loan.

 The table gives five pieces of information in each row.
 These include: